 The graphs on average mass of plastics (Figure ii) show some more detail of changes.
 During the 1980s, there was a tendency for decreasing amounts of plastic (total plastic 1979-1989, n=70 p=0.034; similar trend in industrial and user plastic subcategories, but separately not significant).
 However, a sharp increase was seen towards the mid-1990s, which was completely due to increased user plastic debris.
 This peak for the mid-1990s was followed by a period of rapid reduction in ingested plastic mass until the early 2000s, but no further consistent change since then.
-The current level for all plastics combined (Figure ii A) is similar to the situation in the 1980s, but Figure ii B shows that developments for industrial plastics have been very different than for consumer waste.
-User plastics were the main factor for the rise and fall seen in total plastics, but industrial granules approximately halved from the 1980s to mid 1990s and next tended to a very slow continued decrease except for slight abberations caused by exceptional outliers (recent 5-year data for average mass of industrial plastic were influenced by just 2 birds in 2010 and 2011 that had an exceptionally large number of industrial granules in the stomach).
+The current level for all plastics combined (Figure ii A) is similar to the average situation in the 1980s, but Figure ii B shows that developments for industrial plastics have been very different than for consumer waste.
+User plastics were the main factor for the rise and fall seen in total plastics, but industrial granules approximately halved from the 1980s to mid-1990s and next tended to a very slow continued decrease except for slight aberrations caused by exceptional outliers (recent 5-year data for average mass of industrial plastic were influenced by just 2 birds in 2010 and 2011 that had an exceptionally large number of industrial granules in the stomach).

 In the EcoQO approach, statistical tests for trends only consider patterns of linear change.
-The rise and fall in overall plastics and user plastics before and after the mid 1990s in Figure ii is therefore not visible in their long term trendlines illustrated in Figure iii A and Table ii A. User plastics are virtually stable over the long term.
-Industrial plastics on the other hand have strongly decreased since the early 1980s, resulting in a persistent highly significant long-term reduction (p<0.001) in spite of relative stability over the last decade and even increases in arithmetic averages in some of the most recent 5-year periods.
+The rise and fall in overall plastics and user plastics before and after the mid-1990s in Figure ii is therefore not visible in their long term trendlines illustrated in

+Figure iii A and Table ii A. User plastics are virtually stable over the long term.
+Industrial plastics on the other hand have strongly decreased since the early 1980s, resulting in a persistent highly significant long-term reduction (p<0.001) and a moderately continued significance over the most recent decade (p=0.015).
 As a consequence of this mix of long-term trends, the composition of plastic litter has strongly changed since the early 1980s, with nowadays a reduced proportion of industrial plastics (from about 50% to circa 20% of total plastic mass) and an increased proportional mass of user plastics.
-The decrease in industrial plastics in the North Sea has also been observed in the North Pacific and South Atlantic oceans.
-Thanks to the long term decrease in industrial plastics, also the long term trendline for total plastic is significantly downwards (p=0.038).
-Note that although none of the recent trends is significant (Table ii B.), all indicators suggest that the direction of change (negative t values) is towards a cleaner environment.
+The decrease in industrial plastics in the North Sea has also been observed in the North Pacific and both North and South Atlantic oceans.
+Thanks to the long term decrease in industrial plastics, also the long term trendline for total plastic is significantly downwards (p=0.015), as is the simple EcoQO trend (p=0.003).

-Table iiLinear regression analysis of trends in plastic ingestion in Dutch fulmars for (A) longterm and (B) recent 10-year data series.
-Trends in plastic mass evaluated by In- transformed individual mass values against year.
-EcoQO performance by simple numerical score for above or below the critical 0.1 gram level (0 below; 1 above).
+Table ii Linear regression analysis of trends in plastic ingestion in Dutch fulmars for (A) long-term and (B) recent 10-year data series.
+Trends in plastic mass evaluated by Intransformed individual mass values against year.
+EcoQO performance by simple numerical score for above or below the 0.1 gram threshold level (0 below; 1 above).